-Cash comprises cash at bank and on hand.
-Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Bank overdrafts are shown within borrowings in current liabilities in the statement of financial position.
+Cash and cash equivalents include cash on hand, deposits available on demand with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Bank overdrafts are reported within borrowings in current liabilities or the statement of financial position.
 For the purposes of the statement of cash flows, cash and cash equivalents consist of cash and cash equivalents as defined above, net of outstanding bank overdrafts.